bio-raum/FooDMe2/README.md

 ![schema](images/Foodme2_schema_v3.png)

 A quick start guide can be found [here](docs/quickstart.md).
-We do recommend you read the full documentation [here]( bio-raum.github.io/FooDMe2/).
+We do recommend you read the [full documentation](https://bio-raum.github.io/FooDMe2/).

 ## Acknowledgements